firling/InvoiceReader/README.md

 - $imageB64: image hashed in base64.

 ###### Returns
-This function return an array / dict of different value :\n
+This function return an array / dict of different value :
 - lines: array of every line the microsoft api returns
 - name: name of the invoice (a bit random)
 - date: date of the invoice